billbuchanan/csn09112/coursework/README.md

 ## Marking schedule

-The coursework should be submitted via Turnitin (submit.ac.uk), in a PDF format, if possible.
-The hand-in date is TBC.
+The coursework should be submitted via Turnitin (submit.ac.uk) in a PDF format, if possible.
+The hand-in date is Friday, 15 December 2023 (11:55pm).
 It will be marked as follows:

 ### Research [20 marks]